kevinbtalbert/senzing-mcp-server/README.md

 ## Quick Start with CAI-Senzing-Custom-Runtime

-The fastest way to get started is to use the pre-built Docker runtime:
+The fastest way to get started is to use the pre-built Docker runtime.
+The MCP server will connect directly to your Senzing SDK installation (see [Architecture](#architecture) for details).

 1. **Follow the [CAI-Senzing-Custom-Runtime setup guide](https://github.com/kevinbtalbert/CAI-Senzing-Custom-Runtime#getting-started-with-sample-data)** to:
    - Create your persistent Senzing project at `~/senzing`
    - Load sample data (truth set)
    - Verify everything works with `sz_explorer`

-2. **Configure Claude Desktop** (see Configuration section below)
+2. **Configure Claude Desktop** (see Configuration section below) to connect to your Senzing project

 3. **Start using Senzing in Claude!** Try queries like:
    - "Search for entities named Robert Smith"
    - "Get entity 1"
    - "Find the path between entity 1 and entity 100"

+> **Note**: The MCP server uses an embedded architecture - it loads the Senzing SDK directly as a library and accesses your database.
+No separate server process is required.

 ## Installation